 Import SOAP API

 This article shows how to import a standard XML representation of a SOAP API.
-The article also shows how to test the APIM API.
+The article also shows how to test the API Management API.

 In this article, you learn how to:

 - Test the API in the Azure portal

 - Test the API in the Developer portal